faktorvier/f4-total-stock-value-for-woocommerce/readme.txt

 == Description ==

-F4 WooCommerce Total Stock Value adds a few informations about the current stock (costs of goods in stock) to the WooCommerce reports:
+F4 Total Stock Value for WooCommerce adds a few informations about the current stock (costs of goods in stock) to the WooCommerce reports:

 * Total units in stock
 * Total stock value (regular prices, without sale prices)